WorldMusic

 But the three of them never moved away.
 Derrick May still throws warehouse parties in Detroit.
 Saunderson's Inner City project still tours.
 Atkins still records as Model 500.
 The annual Movement festival on the Detroit riverfront, held every Memorial Day weekend, treats the city as the genre's permanent home address rather than a museum.

 Music does not, by itself, fix a city.
 Detroit's structural problems outlasted Strings of Life by a wide margin.
-But a city can lend a music its sense of what the future might still owe it, and Detroit did exactly that — which is why the genre keeps insisting on the postcode, forty years after the fact.
+But a city can give its music the conviction that the future still owes it something.
+Detroit did exactly that — and forty years on, the genre still claims it as an address.